-In September 1997, the FDA asked the manufacturers to voluntarily withdraw dexfenfluramine and fenfluramine from the market.
+In September 1997, the FDA asked the manufacturers of fenfluramine and dexfenfluramine to voluntarily withdraw both products from the market.
 Dexfenfluramine was manufactured for Interneuron Pharmaceuticals and marketed under the name "Redux" by Wyeth-Ayerst Laboratories, a subsidiary of American Home Products Corp. of Madison, N.J., which also manufactured and marketed fenfluramine under the brand name "Pondimin."
 Both companies agreed to voluntarily withdraw their drugs.
-The FDA did not request the withdrawal of phentermine, the third widely used medication for obesity.
+The FDA didn’t request the withdrawal of phentermine, the third widely used medication for obesity.

 Studies Reveal Heart Valve Problems

-In July 1997, researchers at the Mayo Clinic and Mayo Foundation reported 24 cases of rare valvular disease in women who took the "fen-phen" combination therapy.
-Later, FDA received 66 additional reports of heart valve disease associated mainly with "fen-phen."
+In July 1997, researchers at the Mayo Clinic reported 24 cases of rare valvular disease in women who took fen-phen.
+Later, the FDA received 66 additional reports of heart valve disease associated mainly with "fen-phen."
 There were also reports of cases seen in patients taking only fenfluramine or dexfenfluramine.

-The heart contains four major valves that regulate the flow of blood through the heart and to the lungs and general circulation.
+The heart contains 4 major valves that regulate the flow of blood through the heart and to the lungs and general circulation.
 Disease may cause excessive tightness (stenosis) or leakiness (regurgitation) of the valves.
-In the case of valve disease associated with fenfluramine and dexfenfluramine, leakiness is the problem.
-Valvular damage may ultimately produce severe heart and/or lung disease.
+Leakiness was the valve problem associated with fenfluramine and dexfenfluramine.
+Valvular damage may ultimately produce severe heart or lung disease.

 Heart Risks for Fenfluramine and Dexfenfluramine Users

-Patients who have taken fenfluramine and dexfenfluramine may have changes in their heart valves that cause leakiness and backflow of blood.
-If this is severe, the heart has to work harder.
-This may cause problems in heart function.
+Fenfluramine and dexfenfluramine users or former users may have changes in their heart valves that cause leakiness and the backflow of blood.
+If this is severe, the heart has to work harder, which may cause heart problems.

-The patient may have no symptoms.
-The physician may hear a new heart murmur (abnormal sound as the blood flows over a valve), or the changes may be detected with a painless, non-invasive special heart test called an echocardiogram.
+A person may have no symptoms, but still have a heart valve problem.
+The doctor may hear a new heart murmur (abnormal sound as the blood flows over a valve), or the changes may be detected with a painless, non-invasive special heart test called an echocardiogram.
 An echocardiogram is usually performed by a cardiologist.
-If the disease is severe, the patient may experience such symptoms as shortness of breath, excessive tiredness, chest pain, fainting, and swelling of the legs (edema).
+If it’s a serious heart valve problem, the person may have symptoms such as shortness of breath, excessive tiredness, chest pain, fainting, and swelling of the legs.

-Since fenfluramine and dexfenfluramine were pulled from the market, hundreds of former fen-phen patients have filed lawsuits against the drugs' manufacturers, including a nationwide class action suit that was settled and received judicial approval in January 2002.
-If you or a loved one have suffered illness or injury as a result of Fen-phen drug use, your rights may be impacted by the nationwide class action or by other legal proceedings related to Fen-phen.
-But you may still be entitled to file a lawsuit for any harm caused by Fen-phen drug use, especially if your health problems or risks were discovered only recently.
-The best way to ensure that your legal rights are protected is to contact an attorney, who will consider your case and explain your options.
+After the market withdrawal of fenfluramine and dexfenfluramine, hundreds of former fen-phen patients have sued the drugs' manufacturers.
+One national class action suit settled in January 2002.
+If you or a loved one was injured as a result of fen-phen or other diet pill use, your rights may be impacted by other legal proceedings related to Fen-phen.
+However, you still may be able to sue for your fen-phen injuries, especially if your health problems were only recently discovered.